Data-pageup/AI-Automation-n8n/README.md

 <div align="center">

-# 🤖 AI Automation Lab
+# 🤖 AI Automation n8n

 ### Autonomous agents that actually *do* the work not just talk about it.